 NL – You mentioned trustworthy whether you could trust a person or not – How did that serve you through your career?

 MMc – Very well!
 There are very few people in business you can trust.
-Everyone has a personal agenda and a need, two things that are the biggest drivers sex and money and one usually drives the other.
+Everyone has a personal agenda and a need, two things that are the biggest drivers sex and money.
+One usually drives the other.
 If you take that away which is what horses are.
-They have no need for monetary gain and most geldings don’t have those drivers so unless it’s a human taught issue just about all horses are generally trustworthy and they will never lie to you.
+They have no need for monetary gain and most geldings don’t have those drivers.
+So unless it’s a human taught issue just about all horses are generally trustworthy and they will never lie to you.

 NL – How else do you believe that horses have influenced your leadership style?

 MMc – I truly believe people start out in the world honest and a lot of it is human creation that influences them so whether it’s upbringing or someone else screwing them over.
 There are people I’ve met that have a reputation of being not trustworthy and I have found them to be the most honest people to deal with.
 Given respect they will give respect and trust back – horses are very much the same way.

 If they have had something bad happen to them, its a lot easier to get a horse to trust you than a human.

 I try and give every person, horse and dog the same opportunities, trust and respect.

 I can deal with the others, those who don’t have respect and aren’t trustworthy.
 I suppose I learned how to deal with that too through working with horses.
 I wasn’t given a lot of options on what I had to ride somedays you were given the horse to do the job.
 You still had to deal with it, just maybe deal with it in a little different manner.